 Lydia’s House serves women who are pregnant and women who have young children.
-The average stay is 90 days, though families have stayed up to a year.
-Forty-five days after moving into Lydia’s House, guests must be engaged in meaningful activities during the day, such as employment or schooling.
+The average stay is between 90 and 120 days.
+No more than 30 days after moving into Lydia’s House, guests must be engaged in meaningful activities during the day, such as employment or schooling.

 Guests are typically referred to Lydia’s House by a partner agency, but may also self refer through norwoodhome.org.
 Rooms are typically available about once a month.
 When we have a room available, the process takes between 48 hours to 10 days from application to move in.
 If you need emergency shelter tonight, please call 381-SAFE.

 If you’re able to work with our timeline please click here to learn more about our selection process (norwoodhome.org).

 Here’s some information on who is a good fit for Lydia’s House:

 - Lydia’s House serves women with children.
 Each woman must have at least one child under age 5 or be pregnant.
 We give preference to women aged 18-24.
 Due to space constraints, Lydia’s House does not serve families with more than 4 children or families with children over the age of 12.

 - Lydia’s House is a good fit for a woman who is seeking to pursue education or a training program, such as completing a GED or a program to be a home health aide, or start schooling to become a medical assistant.
 Women may also be seeking to obtain employment.

 - Women at Lydia’s House are open to living in community and view living alongside others as a supportive opportunity for their family and personal development.